multiplicit-com/Office2KDP/README.md

 Everything updates automatically — no need to adjust formulas.

 ---
-## 📚 Support
+## 📚 Documentation
-More information about usingand extending Office2KDP can be found in the Github Wiki: https://github.com/multiplicit-com/Office2KDP/wiki
+More information about using and extending Office2KDP can be found in the Github Wiki: https://github.com/multiplicit-com/Office2KDP/wiki

 ---